Drayux/Catalyst/Install/06a-gnome.md

 **I've just realized: As I do not use GDM, I've become almost certain that this issue is a result of some form of race condition.
 Gnome devs wouldn't notice it as launching from GDM will already have a wayland display server active.**

+> **Possible Resolution**
+In my experimentation with GDM thus far, I have yet to have an unsuccessful launch (despite the fact GDM uses XOrg, amusingly.)
+I'd still prefer to use `ly` if could, so this solution is not optimal, but certainly much less disruptive.

 ### ~~Alacritty doesn't prompt until another wayland application is open~~
 ~~This is a reported bug with gnome-shell.
 Kinda annoying, but not major. **TODO** Link the issue report!~~